priyanshu-baran/Voice_Assistant_Using_Java/README.md

 ---
 ## Known issues (Work in progress... 👷🏽‍♂️⚒️)

 This project is still ongoing.
-I am working on converting this whole thing in a GUI for better user experience.
-So till then do whatever you like and wait for it as it will be soon get uploaded here.
+I am working on converting this whole thing in a GUI for better user experience along with few more commands✍️📝.
+So till then do whatever you like and wait for it as it will be soon get uploaded here👍.

 ---
 ## Like this project? 🤩